ppuivif/42_COMMON_CORE/15-IRC/Readme.md

 int listen(int socketFd, int backlog);
 ```
 where "socketFd" is the file descriptor of the server socket.</br>
 where "backlog" defines the maximum length to which the queue of pending connections for socketFd may grow.
-If a connection request arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED.
+If a connection request arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSE. "backlog" could be defined to a define value or to SOMAXCONN.</br>
+If the function "listen()" fails, it returns -1.

+When a client connects, accept() removes it from the queue and returns a new client socket (client_fd).
+Accept() only deals with one client at a time. vs listen() ensures that multiple clients can try to connect simultaneously.